Advancing the Discovery

 Preclinical Development

-Fox Footprinting contributes to preclinical drug development by furthering the understanding the drug’s mechanism of action, assessing its specificity and safety, and optimizing its pharmacological properties before advancing to clinical trials.
+Fox Footprinting contributes to preclinical drug development by furthering the understanding of the drug’s mechanism of action, assessing its specificity and safety, and optimizing its pharmacological properties before advancing to clinical trials.

-Fox-based HRPF can provide insights into the interactions between the lead compound and the target protein in relevant physiological conditions.
+Fox-based HRPF delivers insights into the interactions between the lead compound and the target protein in relevant physiological conditions.
 By subjecting the target protein to hydroxyl radicals in the presence and absence of the drug candidate, footprinting can identify and characterize the binding sites and regions of the protein that are directly affected by the drug.

 Fox Footprinting can provide insights into protein conformational changes by probing the solvent accessibility and conformational changes in the target protein upon drug binding.
 These studies provide insights into the allosteric effects and conformational rearrangements caused by the drug candidate, helping to predict the potential downstream effects of the drug on the target protein.